shaosh/angular-socketio-chatroom-example/README.md

 angular-socketio-chatroom-example
 =================================

-A working chatroom example built with AngularJS and Socket.io
+A working chatroom example built with AngularJS and Socket.io.
+I fixed the data-binding issue in the Ref.1 which separate the server and client in Ref.4.

 References:

 1. The main one: http://morlay.tla42.org/coding/2013/03/01/AngularJS-Socket.IO/